-The youth that we serve have a variety of needs when they come into our care.
-When you donate, you help to make a difference.
+The youth that we serve have a variety of needs.
+When you donate to SC Youth Advocate Program, you help to make a difference.

 SCYAP has developed several initiatives to help meet some of these needs that are not covered by either federal or state funding.
 Without the generosity of donors, like you, these opportunities would not be possible.